puppeteer/puppeteer/README.md

 ### Installation

-> *Note: Puppeteer requires at least Node v6.4.0, but the examples below use async/await which is only supported in Node v8+*
+> *Note: Puppeteer requires at least Node v6.4.0, but the examples below use async/await which is only supported in Node v7.6.0 or greater*

 To use Puppeteer in your project, run:
 ```